AimeCesaireM/FastAPIProject/README.md

 ```

 ## Database
 The application uses PostgreSQL for persistent storage.
-The database configuration is specified in the `.env` file.
+The database configuration is specified in the `docker-compose.yml` file.

 ### Creating a New Database User and Database
 1. **Access the PostgreSQL prompt**: